-This pages gives you more of a sense of the concepts and terms you’ll encounter as you learn about AsciiDoc.
+This page introduces you to some of the concepts and terms you’ll encounter as you learn about AsciiDoc.
 Each concept will be covered in more depth later in the documentation.
-So just use this page to start to familiarize yourself with the lingo.
+Use this page as a way to start to familiarize yourself with the lingo.

 A document represents the top-level block element in AsciiDoc.
 It consists of an optional document header and either a) one or more sections preceded by an optional preamble or b) a sequence of top-level blocks only.